gmhafiz/go8/README.md

 ### Improvements

 No data seeding is demonstrated here.
-To make this e2e as real as possible, you can use real-ish production data (redacted or changed PII) as needed.
-Seeding can simply be part of migration or a seeder module.
+To make this e2e as real as possible, you can use real-ish production data using redacted or changed Personal Information Identifier (PII) as needed.
+Seeding can simply be part of migration or you can use a seeder module instead.

 ### Other approaches

 1. Run main api as a separate goroutine, then run e2e test against it (run with flag).
-Fewer binaries, but data might need to be separate.
+This results in fewer binaries, but data might need to be separate.
 2. Run both api and database as containers, expose the ports.
 Then use a third party tool or framework that helps in defining and running the tests.
 Since we are only testing against the api's port, this can be done in another language.
 3. Use a Go framework to simplify calling api endpoints and comparing values being returned.
 4. Instead of writing Go code, write the input and expected output in a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) like yaml.